 Medical malpractice occurs when a professional or facility (such as a doctor, nurse or hospital) fails to use due care and departs from accepted medical practice causing injury to a patient during medical treatment.
 We are highly experienced and successful medical malpractice attorneys based in New York City and Westchester County (Dobbs Ferry) with the utmost respect for members of the medical community.
-However, the law mandates that healthcare professionals are accountable for instances of malpractice as the effects of negligence on the patient and their loved ones can be devastating and last a lifetime or cost a life.
+However, under the laws of New York healthcare professionals are accountable for instances of medical malpractice as the effects of negligence on the patient and their loved ones can be devastating and last a lifetime or cost a life.

 Our lawyers are award winning specialists at evaluating and handling Westchester County and New York City medical malpractice claims.
-We quickly consult with medical experts to determine if a doctor failed to follow accepted standards of medical care in treating a patient thereby causing their injuries.
-Medical Malpractice Lawyers Magazine of 2012 listed our Firm as “The Top 1% Trial Counsel for Medical Malpractice” in N.Y.
-New York Super Lawyers listed us as “Top Rated Medical Malpractice Lawyers” in 2019.
+We quickly consult with medical experts to determine if a doctor failed to follow accepted standards of mewdical care in treating a patient thereby causing their injuries.
+Medical Malpractice Lawyers Magazine of 2012 listed our Firm as “The Top 1% Trial Counsel for Medical Malpractice” in New York and New York Super Lawyers listed us as “Top Rated Medical Malpractice Lawyers” in 2019.

-We also resolved the well publicized case of a 58-year old Brooklyn cook died from infection after a New York City Health and Hospitals Corporation surgeon left part of a stethoscope inside the suture line of his stomach after weight loss surgery.
-The medical negligence case, which was filed in the Brooklyn, was resolved by a settlement before depositions for $675,000.
+We also resolved the well publicized medical error case of a 58-year old Brooklyn cook who died from infection after a New York City Health and Hospitals Corporation surgeon left part of a stethoscope inside the suture line of his stomach after weight loss surgery.
+The medical negligence case, which was filed in the Brooklyn, was resolved by a settlement before depositions were held for $675,000.

 Call us for a free consultation if you want to be advised promptly and accurately if and when a claim for medical malpractice may arise.
 Examples of New York medical malpractice claims we have ably handled include, but are not limited to: